bluem-development/bluem-magento/README.md

 ```

 ## Shell access
-To access the Magento CLI, use the following command:
+To access the shell, use the following command:
 ```
 docker exec -it "bluem-magento2-dev" /bin/bash
 ```